EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 ## [RSVP Google Poll form](https://forms.gle/iuymSPH7EMuePpSV9)
 Please make sure to RSVP via this poll.
 Scheduling and location information is on the poll and below.
+Please note that locations have changed, see below on this site for the up to date locations.